 Today, the bar graph is one of the most common and easily understood types.
 Not only is it one of the first graphs you learn in school, but it is also one of the most versatile options, which lends a hand to it being so popular.

-Bar charts are handy when you need to display categorical and numerical variables together, making them a useful chart when visualizing campaign data.
+Bar chart examples are handy when you need to display categorical and numerical variables together, making them a useful chart when visualizing campaign data.

 In this how-to guide, you’ll explore: